 Observe the following precautions while refueling the vehicle.
+Failure to do so may result in death or serious injury.

-- After exiting the vehicle and before opening the fuel door, touch an unpainted metal surface to discharge any static electricity.
-It is important to discharge static electricity before refueling because sparks resulting from static electricity can cause fuel vapors to ignite while refueling. - Always hold the grips on the fuel tank cap and turn it slowly to remove it.
+• After exiting the vehicle and before opening the fuel door, touch an unpainted metal surface to discharge any static electricity.
+It is important to discharge static electricity before refueling because sparks resulting from static electricity can cause fuel vapors to ignite while refueling.

+Always hold the grips on the fuel tank cap and turn it slowly to remove it.
 A whooshing sound may be heard when the fuel tank cap is loosened.
 Wait until the sound cannot be heard before fully removing the cap.
-In hot weather, pressurized fuel may spray out the filler neck and cause injury. - Do not allow anyone that has not discharged static electricity from their body to come close to an open fuel tank. - Do not inhale vaporized fuel.
+In hot weather, pressurized fuel may spray out the filler neck and cause injury.

+- Do not allow anyone that has not discharged static electricity from their body to come close to an open fuel tank. - Do not inhale vaporized fuel.
 Fuel contains substances that are harmful if inhaled. - Do not smoke while refueling the vehicle.
 Doing so may cause the fuel to ignite and cause a fire. - Do not return to the vehicle or touch any person or object that is statically charged.